pnp/List-Formatting/view-samples/hightlight-rows-current-weekday/README.md

 # Hightlight rows on current day of the week

 ## Summary
-This sample demonstrates formatting items differently based on the current day of the week.
+This is a sample that demonstrates how to apply formatting to list columns based on the current day of the week.
+So the same view is formatted differently on a Sunday than on a Wednesday.

 As there is no default "WEEKDAY" function in list formatting we are using the datestamp and some math to calculate the day of the week manually.